 Table of Contents

-Azure Cognitive Services Read Text From Images
+Read Text From Images

-So, Before starting the actual development, we should know the Prerequisites needed for this development activity.
+So, before starting the actual development, we should know the Prerequisites needed for this development activity.

 Prerequisites